lcp Skip to Main Content

 Trauma bonds are also most common in romantic relationships, where a person’s partner is abusive, but the other person tries to rationalize it and stays with them.

-What Does Trauma Bonding Look Like In A Relationship?
+What Does Trauma Bonding Look Like In a Relationship?

 Trauma bonding is present in abusive relationships that follow a cycle of abuse and positive reinforcement.